dataunits/kkloud/README.md

-# KKCloud Command Line Tool
+# KKloud Command Line Tool

 `kkloud` is a command-line tool designed to simplify cloud resource management.
 This tool allows you to interact with your cloud infrastructure using an intuitive CLI.